Tips to Keep Your Ice Maker Filter Clean

 Ice Maker Filter: Your First Line of Defense

-Your condenser is one of the most vital components in your ice machine.
-Its job is to cool down the refrigerant during the refrigeration process, which the evaporator uses to freeze water into ice.
+The ice machine condenser is one of its most vital components.
+The condenser’s job is to cool down the refrigerant during the refrigeration process, which the evaporator uses to freeze water into ice.
 As the evaporator removes heat from the water to make ice, the condenser releases that heat through its fins.
 Flowing air helps expel heat outside of the machine and into the surrounding environment.
 The refrigerant is cooled again, and the process repeats in a loop.

 High Capacity Ice Maker Filters